sambacha/refarch-kc-ms/fleet-ms/README.md

 ## Code

 The base of the project was created using IBM Microclimate using microprofile / Java EE template deployable in WebSphere Liberty.
 Once, the project template was generated, we applied a Test Driven Development approach to develop the application logic.
+But first let define some use stories we want to support in this simulator.

 ### User stories

 We are listing here the basic features to support:

-* Support exposing REST api to be easily consumable from Back end for front end.
+* Support simulate ship movement and refrigerated containers metrics simulation via  REST api to be easily consumable from Back end for front end using a POST verb.
 * Support simulation of container fire, container down and heat wave so container metric events can be analyzed down stream.
 * Integrate with IBM Event Streams running on IBM public cloud  using api_key
+* Integrate with Kafka running locally.
 * Generate ship position event x seconds, to demonstrate ship movement representing x minutes of real time.
-Like a game.
+Like in a video game.
 * Generate, at each position update, the n container metric events for all container carried in the moving ship

 ### Test Driven Development

 Test driven development should be used to develop microservice as it helps to develop by contract and think about how each function should work from a client point of view.
 [This article](https://cloudcontent.mybluemix.net/cloud/garage/content/code/practice_test_driven_development) introduces the practice.
 To apply TDD we want to describe our approach for this project, by starting by the tests.